Drotrecogin Alfa (droe-tre-KOE-gin AL-fa)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to drotrecogin alfa, or if you have recently had a stroke, severe head or spine injury, head trauma, brain tumor, or any type of severe bleeding.
-You should not use this medicine if you have a catheter in your back for pain medicine or anesthetics (sometimes called "epidural").
+You should not receive this medicine if you have had an allergic reaction to drotrecogin alfa, or if you have recently had a stroke, severe head or spine injury, head trauma, brain tumor, or any type of severe bleeding.
+You should not receive this medicine if you have a catheter in your back for pain medicine or anesthetics (sometimes called "epidural").

 How to Use This Medicine